-The 21-year-old, a goalkeeper with East Fife until hanging up his gloves after being diagnosed with diabetes, squeezed through at the 19th against Scott Graham (Arbroath Artisans) on his debut in the Scottish Golf Union’s
+The 21-year-old, a goalkeeper with East Fife until hanging up his gloves after being diagnosed with diabetes, squeezed through at the 19th against Scott Graham (Arbroath Artisans) on his debut in the Scottish Golf Union’s flagship event.

 Collier, who was previously on Airdrie’s books, played under Stevie Crawford, John Robertson and Gordon Durie during his spell with East Fife, the latter being in charge when they faced Rangers in a League Cup first-round tie in Glasgow in 2012.